publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch88/schVII/m__us_usc_t7_s5925b.md

     (a) __Competitive specialized research and extension grants authorized__

-    In consultation with the National Agricultural Research, Extension, Education, and Economics Advisory Board, the Secretary of Agriculture (referred to in this section as the “Secretary”) may make competitive grants to support research and extension activities regarding organically grown and processed agricultural commodities for the purposes of—
+    In consultation with the National Agricultural Research, Extension, Education, and Economics Advisory Board, the Secretary of Agriculture (referred to in this section as the “Secretary”) may make competitive grants to support research, education, and extension activities regarding organically grown and processed agricultural commodities for the purposes of—

-        (1) facilitating the development of organic agriculture production, breeding, and processing methods;
+        (1) facilitating the development and improvement of organic agriculture production, breeding, and processing methods;

-        (2) evaluating the potential economic benefits to producers and processors who use organic methods;
+        (2) evaluating the potential economic benefits of organic agricultural production and methods to producers, processors, and rural communities;

         (3) exploring international trade opportunities for organically grown and processed agricultural commodities;